fleetdm/fleet/frontend/docs/patterns.md

 state.

 #### When to validate
-Form fields should *set new errors* on blur only, and *set or remove* errors on change.
+Form fields should *set only new errors* on blur and on save, and *set or remove* errors on change.
 This provides an "optimistic" user experience.
-The user is only told they have an error once they navigate away from a field, implying they are finished editing it, while they are informed they have fixed the error as soon as possible, that is, as soon as they make the fixing change. e.g.
+The user is only told they have an error once they navigate away from a field or hit enter, actions which imply they are finished editing the field, while they are informed they have fixed an error as soon as possible, that is, as soon as they make the fixing change. e.g.
 ```
 const onInputChange = ({ name, value }: IFormField) => {
   const newFormData = { ...formData, [name]: value };